-The Aliens is an autonomous institution founded by Marika Krasina and Anton Kryvulia in 2014 for the task of materializing an unproductive artistic practice in the form of exhibitions, publications, projects, and events.
+The Absent Institution was founded by Marika and Anton Rabota in 2014 to materialize an unproductive artistic practice in the form of exhibitions, publications, projects, and events.

-If art is not a public activity addressed to the market and the entertainment industry; not so much the objects and stories for experiencing it could be assumed as the daily and invisible artist's work of recreating, recollecting, and reinventing the world and (her)himself.
+Besides a material activity addressed to the market and the entertainment industry, art could be assumed as the daily and invisible artist's work of recreating, recollecting, and reinventing the world and (her)himself.

 To turn such an unproductive practice into a condition of art and make the artist with his work-in-itself visible a witness is needed.
 It requires the observer’s appearance, carrying out the practice of materialization, in which a hidden and aimless process renders into the matter.

-Like animal species (labridae, eel, etc), which can change sex in extreme circumstances, Marika Krasina and Anton Krivula had set up such outer observers from themselves.
-This alien, curatorial mode of action allows combining synthetically unproductive practices with materialization, communication, and presentation.
+Like animal species (Labridae, eel, etc), which can change sex in extreme circumstances, Marika and Anton Rabota had set up such outer observers from themselves.
+This alien, curatorial action combines synthetically unproductive practices with materialization, communication, and presentation.

-We assume our work as the practices of resistance and overcoming; we are developing a model of action.
-We are testing the strategies to face impassable circumstances in our living and working experience.
-We accepted the current universal threats as a professional challenge with which we operate by employing particular artistic means.
-ANTON KRIVULA
+We assume our work as the practices of resistance and overcoming; we are developing strategies of action.
+We are testing them in impassable circumstances of our living experience.
+We are accepting the universal threats and challenges with which we operate by that particular artistic means.
+ANTON RABOTA

 The material achieved resulted from the fixation on such unproductive artwork: documentary video and photography, audio recordings, notebooks, index of things, maps, and the things themselves act as a source for materialization and re-materialization of artwork without direct production.
-As a result of such materialization, the artist’s unproductive practice acquires material qualities, which at a specific moment can be installed, stored, and transmitted.
+As a result of such materialization, the artist’s unproductive practice acquires material qualities, which can be installed, stored, and transmitted at a specific moment.

-Artistic practice, engaged in the constant recollection of its origins, and curatorial practice following the unproductive artistic process and materializing it, together constitute the Aliens Institution's work.
+Artistic practice engaged in the constant recollection of its origins, and curatorial practice following the unproductive artistic process and materializing it constitute the Absent Institution's work.